alirezasamadias/alirezasamadias/README.md

 Recently I also learned React.js and Vue.js and put some work samples in my resume.

 ## My Projects
-- [Project 1](https://constructionreact2023.netlify.app/): Short description of the project
+- [Project 1](https://constructionreact2023.netlify.app/): This project multi-page website with various section which is about a company active in the construction.
-- [Project 2](https://restaurentjs2023.netlify.app/): Short description of the project
+- [Project 2](https://restaurentjs2023.netlify.app/): This single-page website has an animated banner; Most of the site is about the restaurant menu and finally a section for booking.

 ## Skills
 ![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript)